-As you build your bots, it's important that you understand how to add, delete, clone, and test Modules, edit Module messages and connections, and add KPI tags.
+As you build your bots, it's important that you understand how to add, delete, clone, and test Modules, edit Module messages and connections, and add Tags.
 Below, we'll address the platform features you'll use to do so successfully:

 To add a Module, you can either right-click on the canvas or use the right sidebar menu, then choose the desired Module type.

 Notice how the new Module has a number in the upper left corner?
 When you've just created the Module, it will be a negative number.
 After saving, a positive number will appear.
 We always recommend saving right after creating a Module.

 The Module ID can be used as a unique identifier for conversational flows.
 For example, if you'd like to train the AI for intents that trigger the Module's answer accordingly, you can tag the ID to the name of the AI intent.
 This can help you organize and keep an internal overview of your conversational flows.

 If you hover your cursor over a Module, a preview of the text within that Module appears.
 You'll also see various features displayed around the Module, as shown here:

 We'll describe these features in greater detail below.

 This button leads you to the modal window where you can edit the message of your Module.
 You can also edit by double-clicking the Module.

 This is where you can connect the Module to other Modules.
 This allows the chatbot to send your customer to another designated Module based on their input.
 You can also implement Webhooks, set Custom Variables, and define the Module's connection to the desired Fallback message.

 This function will create a copy of your Module.